Dispelling some of the myths around the role of product operations.

 Myth 5: We focus on the same challenges at every organization

-Just as every organisation is different, the challenges they face are also vast and varied.
+Just as every organization is different, the challenges they face are also vast and varied.
 This is dependent on business maturity, organizational scale, growth strategy, industry, and many more factors.

 Generally, product operations will be looking at how the product organization operates and how they can support any improvements to efficiency and effectiveness.
 How that manifests itself in both day-to-day work and the longer-term strategy of the operations team will be impacted by the needs of the organization at any given time.